ARMmbed/mbed-os-5-docs/docs/reference/configuration/mesh.md

 - For Wi-SUN FAN based network, use `WisunInterface` interface class.
 - For Thread based network, use `ThreadInterface` interface class.

 Then you may optionally choose to select the nonrouting mode for those networks.
-The following tables show the values to use in the `mbed_app.json` file for your devices in different networks (`nsapi.default-mesh-type`).
+The following tables show the values to use in the `mbed_app.json` file for your devices in different networks (`nsapi.default-mesh-type`):

 **nsapi.default-mesh-type: LOWPAN**